dazuma/toys/toys/docs/guide.md

     # This file is .toys.rb

-    # A "clean" tool that cleans out gem builds (from the pkg directory), and
+    # A "clean" tool that cleans out anything matched by the gitignore.
+You can
-    # documentation builds (from doc and .yardoc)
+    # also configure it to clean specific files and directories.
-    expand :clean, paths: ["pkg", "doc", ".yardoc"]
+    expand :clean, paths: :gitignore

     # This is the "test" tool.
     expand :minitest, libs: ["lib", "test"]